Bad Timing: Contemporary

-The film received mixed reviews.
-Some found it brilliant; others, tasteless.
-At the UK premiere, film critic David Robinson in The Times praised Nicolas Roeg as "a director of panache and individuality, and with an ability to fascinate and compel the attention," and wrote about the unusual editing and the carefully staged scenes: "In other hands all this might only be deception and distraction, but through these fragmented elements Roeg and his ingenious writer Yale Udoff creates a perfectly coherent and intriguing central narrative and relationship."
-Its UK distributor, Rank, were appalled by what they saw; one executive called it "a sick film made by sick people for sick people".
-In response, they removed the Rank logo from all UK prints of the film.
-John Coleman in the New Statesman gave it a very bad review: "[it has] an overall style which plays merry hell with chronology".
+At the United Kingdom premiere, film critic David Robinson in The Times praised Roeg as "a director of panache and individuality, and with an ability to fascinate and compel the attention," and wrote about the unusual editing and the carefully staged scenes: "In other hands all this might only be deception and distraction, but through these fragmented elements Roeg and his ingenious writer Yale Udoff creates a perfectly coherent and intriguing central narrative and relationship."
+The Observer's Philip French remarked the film's technical brilliance, calling it "a dazzling mosaic, a virtuoso exercise in editing that moves back and forth in time, producing an astonishing range of effects and associations."